ccvonline/Rock-Alexa-Skill-Sample/README.md

 	- Give your custom intent a Name.
 This name will be sent as part of the JSON request when the Lambda function is envoked.
 A good practice is to end the name with the word Intent.
 For our example this will be VerseOfTheDayIntent.
 	- Enter the Sample uterances that users will say when invoking your intent.
 Once you have typed a phrase or question, click the add symbol to the right of the entry box.
 You can enter as many utterances as you would like.
 	- Once you have entered all of your utterances, click the Build Model button at the top.
 NOTE:  Any time you add an intent or utterance you must re-build your model before the changes will be available to the user.

+## Step 2) Create your Lambda Function
+- In order to complete this step, you will need
+- Go to http://aws.amazon.com and login to your AWS Console.
+If you don't already have an account, click Create an AWS Account and follow the steps to create your account.
+- Click Services in the main menu and select Lambda under the Compute Section.
+- Make sure you have a region selected that will work with Skills Kit.
+Currently, the regions avaiable to use for this are US East (N. Virginia), US West (Oregon),  Asia Pacific (Tokyo) and EU (Ireland).
+- Click the Create function button near the top of your screen.
+- Select Author From Scratch.
+- Give the Function a Name.
+For our purposes we will use verseOfTheDayAlexa.
+- Under Runtime, select Node.js 8.10.
+- Under Roles select Create new role from template(s).
+- Create a role name.
+For our project we will use vodAlexaSkill.
+- From the Policy Templates list, select Simple Microservice Permissions.
+- Click the Create Function button.

+Now we must configure the trigger that will be used to invoke our function.
+In our case, this will be an Alexa Skill.
+In order for the Alexa Skill we created in step one to have permission to invoke our function, we must configure at least one Alexa Skills Kit Trigger.
+We will also be enabling skill ID verification.
+This will ensure that our function can only be triggered by our skill and allow us to avoid having to do any kind of id verification in the code.

+- In a new browser tab or window, Go back to the custom alexa skill we created in step 1.
+You can get there by going to https://developer.amazon.com/alexa.
+Click the Your Alexa Consoles link in the upper right and select Skills.
+- Locate your skill from the list and copy the Skill ID which is displayed right below the skill name.
+- Back on the Lambda page, make sure you have the Configuration Tab selected and the Designer window fully extended.
+- In the Triggers list on the left hand side of the designer window, select Alexa Skills Kit.
+- In the Configure triggers box, make sure Skill ID verification is enabled.
+- In the Skill ID Box, enter the skill ID of the custom skill we created in step 1.
+- Click the Add button on the bottom right of the Configure Triggers box and then click save on the upper right hand side of the page.